John D'Emilio: Honors and awards

 His and Estelle Freedman's book Intimate Matters: A History of Sexuality in America was cited in Justice Anthony Kennedy's opinion in Lawrence v.
 Texas, the 2003 American Supreme Court case overturning all remaining anti-sodomy laws.

 In 2005 D'Emilio was inducted into the Chicago Gay and Lesbian Hall of Fame.

 He received the Bill Whitehead Award for Lifetime Achievement from Publishing Triangle in 2013.

+Personal life

+Jim Oleson, D'Emilio's partner since the early 1980s, died at their home in Chicago on April 4, 2015.